urbanwiki/urbanwiki.github.io/content/Oakville/Four-as-of-Right Zoning in Oakville.md

+> [!info] Policy Status -> Public Consultation
+> Oakville Town Council will hear public feedback on [[four-as-of-right]] zoning in Oakville on March 4 at the [Planning and Development Meeting](https://pub-oakville.escribemeetings.com/Meeting.aspx?Id=d1136dc5-4b20-4348-a39f-106acf75459e)
+> You can view the proposed amendments [[Four-as-of-Right Zoning in Oakville#The Proposed By-Law|here]]

 _Four-units-as-of-right_ is a type of zoning by-law which permits by default small scale residential uses of up to four units per lot.
 This by-law is enabled by changes to the planning act by [[More Homes Built Faster Act|Bill 23]], which created expanded “as of right” development rights for small scale residential development.
-> [!info] Policy Status - *Public Consultation*
-> Oakville Town Council will hear public feedback on [[four-as-of-right]] zoning in Oakville on March 4 at the [Planning and Development Meeting](https://pub-oakville.escribemeetings.com/Meeting.aspx?Id=d1136dc5-4b20-4348-a39f-106acf75459e)
-> You can view the proposed amendments [here](https://www.oakville.ca/town-hall/news-notices/2024-planning-public-notices-archive/statutory-public-meeting-for-proposed-town-wide-official-plan-and-zoning-by-law-amendments/)

 # Timeline of By-law
 | Date         | Summary                                                                                                                   |